 Located in Queens, the museum uses the “Design-Make-Play” method to educate visitors in the STEM subjects of science, technology, engineering and math.
 It has 12 permanent exhibit areas as well as several temporary exhibits hosted throughout the year.
 NYSCI also has a 3-D movie theater and hosts a litany of public programs and events.

 NYSCI is always buzzing with activity.
-Here are a few of the exhibits currently on display, including the museum’s main summer attraction, “Above and Beyond,” which runs through Sept.
-8.
+Here are a few of the exhibits on display this fall, including the museum’s main fall attraction, “The Art of the Brick,” which runs through Jan.
+26, 2020.

 The Design Lab is a drop-in space where visitors can explore, build and create.
 It has various activity spaces,where visitors are challenged to find solutions to real-world problems.
 Explainers are stationed throughout the Design Lab should guests need any help solving a challenge.
 Explainers are young men and women, ages 14 to 24, from the community who work on the museum floor, interacting with the public and helping visitors to understand the science behind the exhibits and demonstrations.
 Since 1986, NYSCI’s Science Career Ladder has enabled more than 4,000 students to serve as Explainers to gain work experience while being exposed to a wide array of STEM career and college pathways.